itaiin/vscode-cython-annotate/README.md

 This is a very preliminary version as everything is pretty much still WIP.

-Currently only color coding is supported.

-To show them, use the `Cython: annotate` command while in your editor to show the annotations (and update after editing the file).
+Usage is straightforward - use the `Cython: annotate` command while in your editor to show the annotations (and update after editing the file).
 Use `Cython: Clear annotations` to remove.

 ## Extension Settings